Sugarcane-svg/CISC3142_Cpp/Lab 4.1/README.md

 #Main theory

+class design:

+    C++ version

 funtion signatures:

     parameters types:

         • if the argument is to be modified, use call-by reference (&); this is true of both fundamental as well as class types

         • if the type is a class, use const-class-by-reference (const … &)